dancsecs/szargs/README.md

 ## Value Flagged Slices

-A flagged argument has two components the flag followed by the value.
+A flagged argument has two components: the flag followed by the value.
 Multiple instances may be provided with all the values collected and returned in a slice.
 The basic string functions are:

 <!--- gotomd::Bgn::dcln::./Args.ValuesString Args.ValuesOption -->
 ```go